 - Game Show Host: He frequently pops up to make just about anything into a game show (much to the annoyance of some of the cast).

 - Security Blanket: His Teddy Bear from The Crying Game Show.

 - Richard Hunt (1971-1992)David Rudman (1992-present)

-- The Piano Player: Sully has played music on the piano (Including the sketch where is built a piano).
+- The Piano Player: Sully has played music on the piano (including the sketch where he and Biff - mostly Sully - build a piano).

 - The Speechless: Sully usually never did speak (mostly because he couldn't get in a word edgewise over Biff).

 - Performer: Martin P. RobinsonAnything Muppet: Lavender